Monday, October 29, 2012

 The Lost Chapel of Nebamun

-Nebamun was an 18th dynasty Egyptian nobel who lived somewhere around the reign of the opulent King Amenhotep III or his successor Amenhotep IV.
-Nebamun is known today most famously for eleven fragments of frescoes from his tomb chapel housed since 1823 in the British Museum.
-The museum acquired them in the purchase of the first collection of British Council General to Egypt Henry Salt.
+Nebamun was an 18th dynasty Egyptian noble who lived somewhere around the reign of the opulent King Amenhotep III or his successor Amenhotep IV.
+Nebamun is known today most famously for eleven fragments of frescoes from his tomb chapel, housed since 1823 in the British Museum.
+The museum acquired them in the purchase of the first collection of British Council General to Egypt, Henry Salt.

-The fragments in the British Museum were found by Giovanni d'Athanasi probably at the north end of the Dra Abul Naga settlement in 1820.
-This information is known because a fragment of men catching quails in Berlin was seen during the excavations of the Marquis of Northampton in 1898-99.
+The fragments in the British Museum were found by Giovanni d'Athanasi, probably at the north end of the Dra Abul Naga settlement in 1820.
+This information is known because a fragment of a man catching quails in Berlin was seen during the excavations of the Marquis of Northampton in 1898-99.

-Recently there are reports that Nebamun's tomb chapel has been found though the gist of the article I read did not say it had been found but that rather with the tearing down of the houses in the area they "may" find the tomb.
+Recently, there have been reports that Nebamun's tomb chapel has been found, though the gist of the article I read did not say it had been found, but rather that with the tearing down of the houses in the area, they "may" find the tomb.

 Image: British Museum